 Why?
 There are multiple security, performance, and regular maintenance issues related to network connections.
 How do you check?
 Anyone who has the correct access can check using tools provided by your router or other apps.

-Read on to learn more about tracking how many devices are connected to your wifi.
+Read on to learn more about tracking the number of devices connected to your wifi.

 Every router has a user interface that’s accessible via a web browser.
 This interface is used to configure and analyze your router and wireless network.
 Almost all of them will show what devices are connected to your router.

 If you are not already familiar with connecting to this web interface, you can do so by typing in the router’s IP address in the URL of your web browser.
 The IP address can often be found on the back or bottom of your router.
 You might also check the documentation that came with it.
 If you don’t have that, no worries.
 You can find it using this guide.

 Step 1: Open a command prompt.